 SAHMSA Disaster Distress Helpline provides immediate crisis counseling for people who are experiencing emotional distress related to any natural or human-caused disaster, pandemic (including COVID-19) etc. This helpline is available 24/7/365.
-Call 1-800-985-5990 (English and español) or 1-800-846-8517 (TTY)
+To access this resource via phone, call 1-800-985-5990 (English and español) or 1-800-846-8517 (TTY)